dcunited001/dcunited001.github.io/_posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos.md

-In genetic systems, general types of events include enzyme activation, DNA transcription, epigenetic modifications, chromatin transformations, miRNA/piRNA RNA amplification, and many others.
+In genetic systems, general types of events include enzyme activation, DNA transcription, epigenetic modifications, chromatin transformations, miRNA/piRNA amplification of mRNA, and many others.
 When RNA polymerase transcribes DNA, producing a strand of mRNA, this increases the likelihood this mRNA will be translated.
-The more copies of this mRNA the likely they are to result in result in protein products, whether the copies originate from transcription or amplification.
+The more copies of this mRNA, the more likely they are to result in result in protein products, whether the copies originate from transcription or amplification.

 ![Strange Attractor](/img/posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos/lorenz-attractor.jpg)